wazuh/wazuh-documentation/source/user-manual/binaries/tools/agent-auth.rst

 Use the specified password instead of searching for it at ``authd.pass``.

-If a password is not provided in the file nor on the console, the client will connect with the server without a password (insecure mode).
+If a password is not provided in the file nor on the console, the client will connect to the server without a password (insecure mode).

 .. topic:: Arguments